 Children may lose interest in a rabbit when the novelty has worn off or find it burdensome to care for a rabbit.
 Rabbits are easily litter box trained, but their litter needs to be changed regularly.
 They require fresh food and water daily.
 They also require regular grooming and nail clipping.
 Rabbits are social animals that require a lot of individual attention.
 They need daily exercise and playtime, and when they are not in a pen or cage, you will have to ensure that your home is bunny proofed.
 All of these factors need to be taken into consideration when determining if a rabbit is right for your family.

-So while children and rabbits can certainly interact well together, a rabbit’s primary caregiver should always be an adult.
+So while children and rabbits can certainly interact well together, a pet rabbit for a child is not a good idea.
+A rabbit’s primary caregiver should always be an adult.